jobbogamer/PokeStreamer-Tools/README.md

 3. Change settings to your desire.
 The file is pretty well commented, so hopefully it won't give you too much trouble.
 If it does, you can reach me on [Discord](https://discord.gg/FKDntWR).
 4. Save.
 (Obviously.)

+If you want to have multiple setups (for example, one set up for solo-play and one for SoulLink), you can overwrite settings by creating additional `config.*.json` files, and specifying them in `config.json`.

 The default settings are what [Failstream](https://twitch.tv/failstream) used in his first Pokémon Randomizer run, since I initially wrote this tool for him.
 His upcoming stream needs are also what spur the [roadmap](#roadmap) below.

-**Note**: Any time you update the `config.json` file, you will need to rebuild the project by running `build.cmd`.
-Alternatively, from `/node/`, you can run `autobuild.cmd`.
-This will automatically handle **most** changes to `config.json` (and any other config files referenced), though changing some nuzlocke settings (e.g. enabling sound) won't update until you re-run webpack.
-If a change doesn't seem to be taking effect, your best bet is just to restart webpack/rerun build.cmd.

 #### Build

 Run `build.cmd`.
 This will generate a folder called `/node/public` with the files your streaming software will download.
 Don't edit these, but if you want to tweak the settings and rebuild, this is where the output is for debugging purposes.

+**Note**:  For debugging/setup, you can run `autobuild.cmd` (do **not** use this during streams--things can go... poorly).  *Most* changes to config will automatically be updated both in your output `/node/public/` directory, and live updating of `stream.pokemon-soul.link:8081` if you have it loaded (in your browser or in your streaming software).
+Some changes won't automatically update such as enabling the Nuzlocke death sound, so if something doesn't seem to be updating, try resetting `autobuild.cmd`.

 #### Start the server